qianyisun/CaseStudy_1/README.md

     3. 03-Calculate-Num-CC.ipynb

-        Description: Umang
+        Description: This notebook calculates the number of CCs that are required to be hired based on the number of hours that need to be worked per patient.
+These hours were calculated using average task times and average weekly task times.
+It also assumes that CCs work 52, 40-hour work weeks per year.

     4. 04-Geocoding.ipynb

-        Description: Umang
+        Description: This notebook uses the google maps API to find the latitude and longitude of SNFs using the addresses provided.

     5. 05-Get-Average-Duration-Per-SNF-CT.ipynb

         Description: Marina

-    6. 06-Clean-County-Data.ipynb
+    6. 06-Clean-County-Data.ipynb Quanyi

-       In this notebook, we use "SNFs.xlsx" data frame to left join "uszips.csv" data frame to attain a dataset without missing data in county columns and fill one missing data by manually applying the right value.
+       In this notebook, we use "SNFs.xlsx" dataframe to left join "uszips.csv" dataframe to attain a dataset without missing data in county columns.

     7. 07-Get-Monthly-Patient-Data.ipynb